Schwinger mechanism of magnon-antimagnon pair production on magnetic field inhomogeneities and the bosonic Klein effect: Abstract

 \section{Abstract}

-It is known that similar to Dirac models of nanostructures, one can describe low-energy exitations-magnons of lattice spin systems in terms of effective field theories.
-The latter theory that describes antiferromagnets can be mapped into scalar massless electrodynamics with an external electromagnetic potential.
-Here we consider the case of a constant inhomogeneous magnetic field applied to an antiferromagnet.
-Magnetic moment plays here the role of the electric charge, and magnons and antimagnons differ from each other in the sign of the magnetic moment.
-In the framework of such a consideration, it is important to take into account the vacuum instability (the Schwinger effect) under the magnon-antimagnon production on magnetic field inhomogeneities (an analog of pair creation from the vacuum by electric-like fields).
-We demonstrate how to use the strong field QED with $x$-steps developed by the authors (SPG and DMG) to study the magnon-antimagnon pair production on magnetic field inhomogeneities.
-Initial and final vacua and one-particle states are constructed by the help of stationary plane waves satisfying the Klein-Gordon equation.
-Mean numbers of magnons and antimagnons created from the vacuum are expressed via overlap amplitudes of the stationary plane waves.
-Observable physical quantities specifying the vacuum instability are determined.
-We calculate and analyze the fluxes of energy and magnetic moments of created magnons.
-Characteristics of the vacuum instability obtained for some magnetic steps that allows exact solving the Klein-Gordon equation are presented.
-In particular, we consider examples of magnetic steps with very sharp field derivatives\ that correspond to a regularization of the Klein step.
-In the case of smooth-gradient steps, we describe an universal behavior of the flux density of created magnon pairs.
-The obtained results are quite general and are not limited to the simple cubic-type lattice and the G-type antiferromagnet.
-We also note that since the low-energy magnons are bosons with small effective mass, then for the first time maybe the opportunity will arise to observe the Schwinger effect in the case of the Bose statistics, in particular, the bosonic Klein effect in laboratory conditions.\ Moreover, it turns out that in the case of the Bose statistics appears a new mechanism for amplifying the effect of the pair creation, which we call statistically-assisted Schwinger effect.
+Effective field theory of low-energy excitations (magnons) that describe antiferromagnets is mapped into electrodynamics of a charged scalar field interacting with an external magnetic background.
+In this theory magnons and antimagnons are described by a corresponding scalar field.
+If the external background is a constant inhomogeneous magnetic field in the quantum version of the model, then there exists vacuum instability which can be analyzed by an analogy with the scalar QED with electric potential steps.
+Here magnons and antimagnons are treated as charged particles, whereas the magnetic moment plays the role of the electric charge such that magnons and antimagnons differ from each other in the sign of this moment.
+The vacuum instability is related to the magnon-antimagnon production from the corresponding vacuum by magnetic field inhomogeneities.
+Characteristics of the vacuum instability can be calculated nonperturbatively using special exact solutions of the Klein-Gordon equation.
+In particular, we consider examples of the magnetic field that correspond to some regularizations of the Klein step.
+In the case of smooth-gradient steps, we have derived an universal behavior of the flux density of created magnon-antimagnon pairs.
+It is noted that there exists an opportunity, for the first time, to observe the Schwinger effect in the case of Bose particle creation.
+Moreover, it turns out that in the case of the Bose statistics appears a new mechanism for amplifying the effect of pair creation, which we call statistically-assisted Schwinger effect.